monchopena/dnsimple-sample/README.md

 I'm using Dnsimple (https://dnsimple.com) because they have an API that works very well.

-I made a Shell Script with requests to the API us "curl".
+I made a Shell Script with requests to the API using "curl".
 But I decided to make one in Node.js.

-I could have used the library request (https://github.com/request/request) to use the API but I found this module https://github.com/fvdm/nodejs-dnsimple is fine.
+I could have used the library request (https://github.com/request/request) to use with the API but I found this module https://github.com/fvdm/nodejs-dnsimple ant it's fine.

 ## Testing